sveltely/sveltely.github.io/presentation.md

 environment and Svelte components.
 Then Leona will talk about reactivity and I will talk about template logic.

-When we are finished talking, Leona will give a short demo and we will answer any questions for you.
+When we are finished talking, we will answer any questions for you.

+Now I'm going to turn it over to Braden.

 ---